 Avoid sharing bathing basins, towels, soap, etc.

-Sexually Transmitted Diseases
+Sexually Transmitted Infections

-Sexually transmitted diseases (STDs) are spread through sexual intercourse and mostly affect sex organs or the mouth; the infection can also be spread through contact with blood during sexual activity.
-STDs are among the most common infectious diseases in Uganda.
+Sexually transmitted infections (STIs) are spread through sexual intercourse and mostly affect sex organs or the mouth; the infection can also be spread through contact with blood during sexual activity.
+STIs are among the most common infectious diseases in Liberia.

 For effective management of these conditions, a syndromic approach is used where medicine is given for all the suspected causative organisms depending on the symptoms.

-STDs affect men and women of all ages and backgrounds.
+STIs affect men and women of all ages and backgrounds.

-STDs have become more common, partly because young people are becoming sexually active at a younger age and have multiple partners.
+STIs have become more common, partly because young people are becoming sexually active at a younger age and have multiple partners.

-Frequently, STDs cause no symptoms, especially in women.
+Frequently, STIs cause no symptoms, especially in women.
 However, they remain infective to their sexual partners.

-Health problems from STDs tend to be more severe for women than for men.
+Health problems from STIs tend to be more severe for women than for men.
 Some STIs can cause pelvic infections that may lead to scarring of the reproductive organs, which can result in an ectopic pregnancy (a pregnancy outside the uterus) and infertility for women.

-STDs can be passed from a mother to her baby before, during, or immediately after birth.
+STIs can be passed from a mother to her baby before, during, or immediately after birth.

-Because the method of becoming infected is similar with all STDs, a person can easily pick up more than one infection at a time.
+Because the method of becoming infected is similar with all STIs, a person can easily pick up more than one infection at a time.

 Experts believe that having an STI that is not AIDS increases one’s risk for becoming infected with AIDS.

-Take Special Care with STD Patients
+Take Special Care with STI Patients

-Sometimes people with STDs are too embarrassed or frightened to ask for help or information.
-However, most STDs are easy to treat.
+Sometimes people with STIs are too embarrassed or frightened to ask for help or information.
+However, most STIs are easy to treat.
 The sooner a person seeks treatment and warns sexual partners about the disease, the less likely the disease will do permanent damage, be spread to others, or be passed to a baby.

-Once a diagnosis of an STD has been made, the patient should:
+Once a diagnosis of an STI has been made, the patient should:

 Seek treatment to stop the spread of the disease.